tomjaguarpaw/blog.poisson.chat/posts/2022-05-27-formalizing-finite-sets.md

 there are at least two ways of encoding sets in type theory: sets as types, and sets as predicates.
-They are suitable for defining different classes of operations: sums (disjoint union) are a natural operation on types, while unions and intersections are a naturally defined on predicates.
+They are suitable for defining different classes of operations: sums (disjoint union) are a natural operation on types, while unions and intersections are naturally defined on predicates.

 [^bijou]: The code from this post is part of this project I've started [here][bijou].
 Also check out Brent Yorgey's thesis: